humu2009/tinygl.js/README.md

 =========

 TinyGL.js a JavaScript library providing a subset of OpenGL 1.1 compatible API, which can be used to make 3D graphics on canvas.
 TinyGL.js is based upon TinyGL's implementation written in C and compiled to JavaScript via Emscripten.
 It only uses software rasterization and does not require WebGL to run.

 Current implementation is based on TinyGL 0.4.

 Getting Started
 ---------------

-This library is in a single JavaScript source file 'tinygl.js'.
+This library is in a single JavaScript source file `tinygl.js`.
 It should be included first:

 ```html
 <script type="text/javascript" src="tinygl.js"></script>
 ```

-Then, assuming a canvas element is already declared in the HTML, we get TinyGL.js's rendering context using the keyword "experimental-tinygl":
+Then, assuming a canvas element is already declared in the HTML, we get TinyGL.js's rendering context using the keyword `experimental-tinygl`:

 ```js
 var canvas = document.getElementById(canvas_id);